-Open Competitive: Bachelors degree in media, communications, journalism, broadcasting, public relations, or related field; and two years of experience in public or governmental relations, and/or in writing or producing content for various media; or six years of such experience.
+Either 1: a bachelors degree in media, new media, English, communications, journalism, broadcasting, public relations, films, TV productions, or digital marketing AND two years of experience in public or governmental relations, and/or in writing or producing content for various media;

 PUBLIC INFORMATION SPECIALIST 2

-Open Competitive: Bachelors degree in media, communications, journalism, broadcasting, public relations, or related field; and three years of experience in public or governmental relations, and/or in writing or producing content for various media; or seven years of such experience.
+Either 1: a bachelors degree in media, new media, English, communications, journalism, broadcasting, public relations, films, TV productions, or digital marketing AND three years of experience in public or governmental relations, and/or in writing or producing content for various media;

 NOTE: Classification Standards illustrate the nature, extent and scope of duties and responsibilities of the classes they describe.
 Standards cannot and do not include all the work that might be appropriately performed by a class.
 The minimum qualifications above are those required for appointment at the time the Classification Standard was written.
 Please contact the Division of Staffing Services for current information on minimum qualifications for appointment or examination.